 - Outline: Is the mechanical/outline included?
 Without the extents of the design, you won’t be able to receive an accurate quote much less have production start on it.

 - Copper / Silkscreen combos: While designers will incorporate company names and part numbers into their copper layers, an increasing number of designs are arriving with silkscreen layers superimposed onto the copper layers.
-An example of this predicament is shown on the top copper layer at right.
+An example of this predicament is shown on the top copper layer in this image.

 - Revision Control: If you submit files to your PCB fabricator and later send updated files, use and update the revision level.
 A challenge for even experienced designers, revision control errors can prove costly.